Tribe to use Kyrie Irving donation for youth programs

-The All-Star guard visited the Dakota reservation this month for a naming ceremony into the Lakota tribe.
+The All-Star guard visited the Dakota reservation in August for a naming ceremony into the Lakota tribe.
 He was given the name Little Mountain.
 His late mother was enrolled in the tribe before being adopted as a youth.

 Tribal spokeswoman Danielle Finn says Irving donated $110,000 to the tribe, with the stipulation it support the reservation's youth.